 Work Permits for Taiwan

-Most expats moving to Taiwan will obtain a work permit through the help of an employer, which removes much of the stress and tension normally caused by this bureaucratic labyrinth.
+Most foreigners moving to Taiwan will obtain a work permit with the help of an employer, which removes much of the stress and tension normally caused by navigating government bureaucracy.

-Over the past decade, the country has made large strides to allow more leeway for international companies to fulfil their staffing needs with foreign nationals.
+Over the past decade, the country has made large strides in allowing more leeway for international companies to fulfil their staffing needs with foreign nationals.
 The application process for work permits has been streamlined and many restrictions have been relaxed or even lifted for multinationals.

+A foreigner's work permit in Taiwan is tied to their employer, so if an expat changes jobs or employers, then they must apply for a new work permit.
 An employer must start the work permit process by applying with the Workforce Development Agency.
-For a list of required documents it is best to check the agency's website.
+For a list of required documents, it is best to check the agency's website.

 Getting an Alien Resident Certificate in Taiwan

 Once granted a work permit, the process for obtaining a residence visa and an Alien Resident Certificate (ARC) can begin.
 Having an ARC means that an expat is a permanent resident and is therefore entitled to National Health Insurance.

 However, in order to become a legal permanent resident and receive an ARC, expats must fulfil the following criteria at a minimum:

 Pass a health check (not necessary for those from visa waiver countries or in possession of a residence visa)